pola-rs/polars/docs/user-guide/transformations/concatenation.md

 --8<-- "python/user-guide/transformations/concatenation.py:cross"
 ```

-Diagonal concatenation generates nulls when the column names do not overlap.
+Diagonal concatenation generates nulls when the column names do not overlap but fails if the dtypes do not match for columns with the same name.
+As with vertical concatenation there is an alternative `diagonal_relaxed` method that tries to cast columns to a supertype if columns with the same name have different dtypes.

 When the dataframe shapes do not match and we have an overlapping semantic key then [we can join the dataframes](joins.md) instead of concatenating them.

 ## Rechunking

-Before a concatenation we have two dataframes `df1` and `df2`.
-Each column in `df1` and `df2` is in one or more chunks in memory.
-By default, during concatenation the chunks in each column are copied to a single new chunk - this is known as **rechunking**.
-Rechunking is an expensive operation, but is often worth it because future operations will be faster.
+We have a `list` of `DataFrames` and we want to concatenate them.
+Each column in each `DataFrame` is stored in one or more chunks in memory.
+When we concatenate the `DataFrames` then the data from each column in each `DataFrame` can be copied to a single location in memory - this is known as **rechunking**.
+Rechunking is an expensive process as it requires copying data from one location to another.
+However, rechunking can make subsequent operations faster as the data is in a single location in memory.

-If you do not want Polars to rechunk the concatenated `DataFrame` you specify `rechunk = False` when doing the concatenation.
+By default when we do a concatenation in eager mode rechunking does not happen.
+If we want Polars to rechunk the concatenated `DataFrame` then specify `rechunk = True` when doing the concatenation.
+In lazy mode the query optimizer assesses whether to do rechunking based on the query plan.